-No flycatchers were banded in the St George study area in 2014.
-However, we re-sighted 10 breeding adult flycatchers with bands.
-Six were confirmed as occupying the Virgin River in St George, Utah in 2013, four of which were banded by SWCA personnel in St George in 2013.
+SWCA personnel banded five flycatcher nestlings in the St George study area in 2015 (Table 3).
+One nestling from one nest was banded at Riverside Marsh and four nestlings from two nests were banded at Seegmiller Marsh.
+Additionally, eight banded adult flycatchers were re-sighted at breeding sites in 2015.
+Seven were confirmed as previously occupying the Virgin River in St George, Utah prior to the 2015 breeding seasons; four of which were banded by SWCA personnel at Y-Drain Marsh in 2013.